C3 Corvette Brakes

 The flexible rubber brake hoses under your old Corvette dry out and crack, causing a leak or a soft brake pedal.
 If they're off the car, bend each line and check to see if you see any cracking in the rubber that opens up.
 If in doubt, replace them.

-New, good quality (not cheap Chinese) master cylinders are expensive.
-If yours is not badly pitted, consider rebuilding it.
+New, good quality (not Chinese) master cylinders are expensive.
+If yours is not too badly pitted, consider rebuilding it.

-Rebuilding an old brake master cylinder is not difficult and doesn't require any special tools.
-If your classic Corvette will see less than a few thousand miles a year, a rebuilt master could last five or so years before pitting becomes bad enough to damage up the rubber.
+Rebuilding an old brake master cylinder is not that difficult.
+If your classic Corvette will see less than a few thousand miles a year, a rebuilt master could easily last five years, maybe more, before pitting becomes bad enough to damage up the rubber.

 If your master cylinder is badly pitted, and you want to keep the original one in service, consider sending it out to be re-sleeved.
 Some companies will re-sleeve with brass, others prefer stainless.